-Using your best judgement, are you experiencing any symptoms, out of the ordinary for you, that maybe be COVID-19 related as noted above?
+Are you experiencing any of the COVID-19 related symptoms noted above?
+Yes or no Are you living with or caring for an individual who is a suspected or confirmed case of COVID-19?
 Yes or no

-Are you living with or caring for an individual who is a suspected or confirmed case of COVID-19 or one of its variants?
+Have you been in contact with anyone known or suspected to have COVID-19 in the last 14 days?
 Yes or no

-Have you been in contact with anyone known or suspected to have COVID-19 or one of its variants in the last 14 days?
-Yes or no

-Have you tested positive for COVID-19 or one of its variants within the past 90 days?
+Have you tested positive for COVID-19?
 Yes or no I certify all the information provided is shared to the best of my ability.

-Results are provided to Shannon Bock, the campus Pandemic Safety Officer.
+Results are provided to David Topper, the campus pandemic safety officer.
 Should an individual declare they are experiencing one of the symptoms associated with COVID-19 or have a COVID-19 diagnosis or have potentially been exposed to someone with COVID-19, they will be advised to not travel to campus.
 In addition, that individual will be contacted by a member of the Pandemic Safety Team to begin the necessary containment and/or mitigation protocols.

-Please note: All individuals experiencing symptoms of COVID-19 or who have potentially been exposed to someone with COVID-19 and are not vaccinated against COVID-19 are asked to isolate at home or in a designated isolation space on campus.
+Please note: All individuals experiencing symptoms of COVID-19 or who have potentially been exposed to someone with COVID-19 are asked to isolate at home or in a designated isolation space on campus.
 These individuals should not return to campus until they have been cleared by a medical professional to do so or are symptom free for 72 hours.
-Fully vaccinated individuals who have been exposed to a person with COVID-19 or are suspected to have COVID-19 should self-monitor for symptoms.
-These individuals do not need to quarantine unless they develop symptoms consistent with COVID-19.